 Picking up where the motion picture "Finding Nemo" left off, the ride-through attraction in a colorful coral reef setting features technology that causes the stars of the motion picture to magically appear swimming amid the live marine life of a 5.7-million-gallon saltwater environment -- one of the largest such aquariums in the world.

-Turtle Talk with Crush! -- This is the headliner in the Living Seas.
-This interactive show debuted in November 2004, and features a computer-animated version of the surfer dude turtle from "Finding Nemo" in 10-minute conversations with visitors.
+Turtle Talk with Crush! -- This interactive show is the headliner in the Seas with Nemo and Friends.
+It features a computer-animated version of the surfer dude turtle from "Finding Nemo" in 10-minute conversations with visitors.
 The reviews have been excellent and kids especially love this new attraction!
 CraigC writes: "Crush is an interactive 3D animation that talks with the audience.
 He looks at the person he's talking with and really interacts with people.
 For example, the host will ask a kid his name and Crush will say "Hello, Jimmy."
 He makes jokes and takes questions from audience.
 The show lasts about 10 minutes and is very enjoyable."
 His friend Dory, makes occasional appearances with Crush.
 More Reader Reports and Turtle Talk with Crush Photos!

 Bruce's Sub House -- Adjacent to Turtle Talk with Crush, is a new hands-on play area geared to kids.
 The area features some of the more toothy characters of Finding Nemo (including Anchor and Chum) in shark-themed playsets for crawling on, around and through, as well as an open-jawed replica of Bruce the shark (below left), which you can crawl inside -- it makes for a great photo op for young and old alike.
 Along with the opportunity to blow off a little steam, kids can learn a few things by lifting the flaps on and reading through the various displays (below right) around the dimly lit room.